 If there are a few things that are certain in life, it’s working, taxes, and needing to get from A to B. With work, there are a myriad of avenues that you can go down.

-From teaching to mining, to being a professional lion tamer, your professional life can really be anything you could dream to be.
+From teaching to mining to being a professional lion tamer, your professional life can really be anything you could dream of being.
 Taxes, however, are unfortunately an unavoidable and constant presence in all our lives that’s not really subject to too much change.

 Getting from A to B is usually pretty simple.
 You can drive, catch public transit or get a taxi or an Uber.

 Or you could carpool!
-In this article, we’ll be discussing the environmental and economical benefits of carpooling.
+In this article, we’ll be discussing the environmental and economic benefits of carpooling.

 What is Carpooling?